graphtastic/subgraph-dgraph-software-supply-chain/docs/design/on--dgraph-docker-compose.md

 Embedding configuration flags directly within the `command` section of the `docker-compose.yml` file is inflexible and hinders rapid iteration.
 Any change to a flag requires modifying the core infrastructure definition file.
 To address this, configuration should be decoupled from the service definition.

 ### Pattern 1: Using Environment Files for Simple Flags

+**TODO: use .env.default-rename-me file to make this simpiler, consider wrapping into makefile**

 For simple, single-value flags, Docker Compose's support for environment files provides a clean solution.
 For example, to manage the admin operations whitelist: